CreditSaisonIndia/upi_connect/README.md

 | transactionNote | `String`                           | Optional note for the transaction                 |
 | onResponse      | `Function(UPITransactionResponse)` | Callback that receives the UPITransactionResponse |
 | upiApp          | `UPIApp?`                          | [Optional] UPI app to initiate the transaction    |

+The `upiTransaction.initiate()` method returns a `Map?` as the response from the native layer.
+The response contains a key named `status`, which indicates the result of the transaction initiation:

+- **"SUCCESS"**: The transaction was successfully initiated.
+- **"ERROR"**: The transaction initiation failed.

 ## API